Multilevel ensemble Kalman filtering for spatio-temporal processes

 and

 In other words,

 and

-In the examples below, we numerically verify that both the spatially discrete and the fully discrete approximation methods fulfill~\eqref{eq:mlMseCost} and~\eqref{eq:mcMseCost} for the filtering problem of sections~\ref{subsec:she} and~\ref{subsec:filtering}.
-For all test problems, we set $T=1/4$, $N = 40$ observation times, $N_\ell= 2^\ell$, when relevant $J_\ell = 2^\ell$ (i.e., for the fully discrete method).
-The approximation error, which we refer to as the MSE, is estimated by the sum of squared QoI error over the sequence of observation times averaged over 100 realizations of the respective filtering methods.
+For all test problems, we use the observation-time interval $T=1/2$, $N = 40$ observation times, $N_\ell= 2^{\ell+2}$, and, when relevant $J_\ell = 2^{\ell+2}$ (i.e., for the fully-discrete numerical method).
+The approximation error, which we refer to as the mean squared error (MSE), is defined as the sum of the squared QoI error over the observation times and averaged over 100 realizations of the respective filtering methods.
 That is,

-where $\{\hat \mu^{\rm ML}_{\cdot,i} (\varphi)\}_{i=1}^{100}$ is a sequence of i.i.d.~QoI evaluations induced from i.i.d.~realizations of the MLEnKF; and, similarly
+where $\{\hat \mu^{\rm ML}_{\cdot,i} [\varphi]\}_{i=1}^{100}$ is a sequence of i.i.d.~QoI evaluations induced from i.i.d.~realizations of the MLEnKF.
+And similarly,

-The reference sequence $\{\hat \mfmu_n (\varphi)\}_{n=0}^N$ is approximated by Kalman filtering computed on the $2^{13}$ dimensional subspace $\cH_{13} \subset \cH$.
-This yields an accurate approximation of the reference sequence, since when the underlying dynamics~\eqref{eq:she} is linear with Gaussian additive noise, the full space Kalman filter distribution equals the reference MFEnKF distribution $\hat \mfmu$.
-Furthermore, corresponding EnKF and MLEnKF solutions are computed at no higher spatial resolution than $\cH_{10}$.
+In the examples below we numerically verify that the considered numerical methods respectively fulfill~\eqref{eq:mlMseCost} and~\eqref{eq:mcMseCost}, when the above computational cost expressions are replaced/approximated by the wall-clock runtime of the computer implementations of the respective methods.
+More precisely, we numerically verify that the following approximate asymptotic inequalities hold: